 Please note: Brushes can be purchased at around 50% of the usual cost from the Charles Evans stand.

-Please come to the foyer area of the Spa 15 minutes before the workshop start time to help the ArtWaves team direct you where you need to be.
+Please arrive 15 minutes before the workshop start time to help the ArtWaves team direct you to where you need to be.